jbuscher/derp-game/README.md

         ├── components  -  React components
-        ├── gameResources  -  (may be deleted/renamed) media and images for graphics of the game ├── models  -  data models to represent game state ├── public  -  public staic files
+        ├── gameResources  -  (may be deleted/renamed) media and images for graphics of the game ├── models  -  data models to represent game state ├── public  -  public static files
-    └── dist  -  (not it git) where webpack builds bundled js to.
+    └── dist  -  (not in git) where webpack builds bundled js to.
 </code></pre>

 ---